0xBollo/Tutorials/PHP/Cheat Sheets/Basics/04 - Type Checks and Casts.md

 ### `is_*()`

-PHP offers a number of specific functions to check **whether a variable has a specific type**:
+PHP offers a number of specific functions to check **whether a value has a specific type**:
 - `is_int()` / `is_integer()` / `is_long()`
 - `is_float()` / `is_double()` / `is_real()`
 - `is_bool()`